ScorchChamp/ScorchTwitchBorder/README.md

 2. Start the server up
 3. Edit */plugins/Twitch_Follower_Border/config.yml* with any text editor
 4. Insert your Authorization (OAUTH) token and your Client-id in their designated spots (see code below)
+6. Tweak twitch-update-delay-ticks to make it less heavy on your API (doesn't affect performance)
 5. Reload your server